ceharsh24/data-visualization/README.md

-# MassMutual Data Viz Recruitment

-This project is intended to evaluate MassMutual data visualization engineering candidates.
-The project contains a simple web app to be use as a starting point to build data visualizations.

 ## Instructions

 Your goal, as a data visualization engineering candidate, is to build data visualizations for a marketing manager.
 These visualizations should enable this user to locate and understand potential new markets or customers for the purpose of selling life insurance.